denislomakin/CSC-210-Project/README.md

 If somebody else adds a new dependency, you will need to download that dependency to your own virtualenv by running `pip install -r requirements.txt`

+#### Upgrading the Database
+1. `flask db migrate`
+2. `flask db upgrade`

+Use these two commands to migrate the existing database to one with updated models.
+These are from the `flask-migrate` package.

 ## To-Do List

 * Forgot Password Link (sends an email with reset code)